Maxweal2000/DynamicWeb/joke-generator/README.md

 2. Tap the three-dot menu (⋮) in the top-right corner.
 3. Select "Add to Home screen."
 4. Tap "Install" – the app will now be available on your home screen!

+# APP Features
+1. Add, Edit, and Delete Jokes – Users can submit, modify, and remove their own jokes.
+2. Local Storage Support – Jokes persist even after refreshing the page
+3. Geolocation API – Fetches and displays the user's current location.
+4. Camera API Integration – Allows users to capture selfies directly from the app.
+5. Progressive Web App (PWA) – Installable on both desktop and mobile.

 # Conclusion